FrankPat/SimpleModels/README.md

 Plastic ice sheet model based on Weertman (1974).
 The model is controoled by the size of the accumulation area, the slope of the ELA and the latitudinal position of the ELA.
 Bedrock adjustment is incorporated.
 The model exhibits hysteresis as a function of ELA.
 Both the ice sheet profile and the equilibria can be displayed.

+Simple Climate Model (SCM) and Simple Climate and Sea Level Model (SCM-SLRM)

+Climate model emulator based on a basic energy balance model and extended with different feedback parameters.
+Simple radiative model based that predicts global mean temperature as a function of CO2 equivalent atmosphere concentrations.
+The latter is the basic input for the model.
+CO2-eq. is related to radiative forcing as:

+  dQ = 5.35 ln([CO2]/[CO2_o])

+where [CO2_o] is the preindustrial level (280 ppmv).
+The black body temperature is then:

+  dTs0 = -dQ/L0, where L0 = -4 \sigma Te^3

+where \sigma is the Stefan-Boltzmann constant and Te the temperature at the top of the troposphere (255 K).
+Atmospheric temperartures are then related to the black body temperature via a feedback factor Ff:

+  dTs = Ff . dTs0

+where Ff = La0/Laf and Laf is the sum of all feedbacks.
+Ff ~ 1.74.
+Ff can also be determined analytically by correlating dTs0 directly to observed temperatures (OptimizeFeedback = 1).
+Future scenarios rely on the relationship between carbon emissions and CO2-eq. concentrations in the atmosphere, taken from the observed changes in the last 50 years.
+The relation is automatically calculated.

+Datasets used are:
+(1) observed CO2-eq. atmosphere concentration, taken into account CO2, CH4, N20 emissions as well as negative forcing effects from aerosols.
+(2) Historical CO2 emissions, including land-use changes (Gt CO2)
+(3) Historical temperature changes (for optimization of Ff) (4) Future carbon emissions scenarios (SSPs)

+Mean global surface temperatures (yearly)
+This file contains a brief summary of the changes in Earth's global average surface temperature estimated by combining the Berkeley Earth land-surface temperature field with a reinterpolated version of the HadSST4 ocean temperature field.

+The current citation for this dataset is: Rohde, R. A. and Hausfather, Z.: The Berkeley Earth Land/Ocean Temperature Record, Earth Syst.
+Sci.
+Data, 12, 3469-3479, https://doi.org/10.5194/essd-12-3469-2020, 2020.
+The dataset differs slightly from the dataset as described in the citation as HadSST3 has been replaced with the newer HadSST4, and associated interpolation parameters have been refit accordingly.
+No other changes in methods were needed when moving to the new version of HadSST. http://berkeleyearth.lbl.gov/auto/Global/Land_and_Ocean_summary.txt

+Observed trends in total greenhouse gas concentration levels between 1860 and 2019, considering all greenhouse gases and other forcing agents (including aerosols) https://www.eea.europa.eu/ims/atmospheric-greenhouse-gas-concentrations

+Global CO2 emissions from fossil fuels https://ourworldindata.org/co2-emissions

+SSP emission scenarios: https://www.ipcc.ch/data/ and https://tntcat.iiasa.ac.at/SspDb/dsd?Action=htmlpage&page=10

+To convert from gigatonnes carbon to gigatonnes of carbon dioxide, you simply multiply 44 over 12.
+In other words, 1 gigatonne of carbon equals 3.67 gigatonnes of carbon dioxide.